Kansas State School for the Blind Transition Program

 - Expand academic knowledge or specialized skills

-- Practice advocacy skills in all environments – at the college, on the job, in the apartment, and on community outings.
+- Advocacy skills are taught and practiced through experiences at the college, on the job, in the apartment, and on community outings

-- Students practice social skills formally through classes and informally through participation with others on or off campus.
+- Students are able to develop and refine social skills formally through classes and reflections with staff, and informally through participation with others on or off-campus

 Click on PDF icon to download the PDF Transition Brochure.